TIBCOSoftware/snappydata/docs/quickstart.md

             (endTime - startTime).toDouble / (times * 1000000.0) + " millis")
         }
 ```
+Jags: 50 million is not sufficient to showcase the performance difference?
+Rishi, can u check?
+8gb can hold much more.

 * Create a DataFrame and temp table using Spark's range method.
 Cache it in Spark to get optimal performance.
   This will create a DataFrame of 50 million records.